 In the 2020–21 academic year more than 1,200 students studying at Cambridge are from the USA and Canada.
 Cambridge is the UK’s leading university for graduate studies in American History, and there are many longstanding exchange programmes between Cambridge Colleges and leading American universities, with scholarships available for students travelling in both directions.

 North America is also well represented amongst postdocs and early career researchers in Cambridge; the Canada-UK Foundation supports an innovative programme of Canada-UK Postdoctoral Fellowships for Innovation and Entrepreneurship.

 Cambridge in America helps the University and Colleges keep in touch with over 12,000 Cambridge alumni in the USA, and there is an active network of alumni associations in Canada.

-Cambridge University Press opened an independent sales office in New York in 1949.
-In the seven decades since, the North American Branch of CUP has grown to become one of the largest academic publishers in the region.
+Cambridge University Press & Assessment opened an independent sales office in New York in 1949.
+In the seven decades since, the North American branch of Cambridge University Press has grown to become one of the largest academic publishers in the region.

 Want to partner with Cambridge?

 There are lots of different ways you can work with the University of Cambridge.
 Our Strategic Partnerships team is here to help you decide the best path for your organisation and connect you with the right people across the University.
 The coordinator for North American partnerships is Hilary Perrott.